kennja05/trip-tracker-be/README.md

 Instructions
 ============

 1) Setup

     a) Locate the backend at https://github.com/kennja05/trip-tracker-be and follow the instructions to get it started.

     b) Clone this repo to the local machine and run the command `cd trip-tracker-fe` in your terminal

     c) Enter the command `npm install` in your terminal

     d) Enter the command `npm start` in your terminal

 2) Usage

     a) Once the site is running visit localhost:3001/login

     b) Sign up for a new account, or feel free to message me to get the log in credentials for the test account

         - I strongly suggest not using a password that you use for other sites

-        c) Once logged in there are three main options - add new a trip, view and edit current/previous trips, and get        information for all tracked currencies
+    c) Once logged in there are three main options

 Features
 ========